wdeconinck/fckit/README.md

     lib-4220 : UNRECOVERABLE library error
     An internal library run time error has occurred.

+It involves compilation of 2 mixed C++/Fortran libraries:

 - `libfckit_lite.so` linked with CC (c++)
 - `libatlas_lite.so` linked with CC (c++) and linking to `libfckit_lite.so`